cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 - `:host` a pseudo-class that refers to the web component's custom element.
 This allows you to create styles that will effect the complete internal markup and content of the custom element.
 You can also use the `:host()` function to focus your CSS styles to a specific custom element content area using a CSS selector as the argument.
 - `::slotted()` is a pseudo-element function used to style the content of  `<slot>` elements.
 Its argument can be the wildcard (*) or a CSS selector.
 - `::part()` a pseudo-element function that allows the styling of content inside a Shadow DOM from the outside.
-The part is signified with a `part` attribute on an element.
+The part is signified with a `part` attribute on an element inside the custom element.
 The argument of `::part()` can be the wildcard(*), meaning any markup with a `part` attribute.
 The value of a part attribute can be a string or multiple strings that are space separated.
 The `::part()` argument can have a value that is one of the possible `part` attribute's string values.
 Note that a CSS selector is not used here as an argument.

 Let's look at an example that shows how each pseudo-selector is used.
 This example is of a page that represents a single question in a quiz.
 Its [source code can be found in this repo](https://github.com/cdoremus/web-component-demos/tree/main).